Copyright Law: Home

 Copyright keeps changing, from legislative proposals to amend the Copyright Act to new technologies offering both greater and less copyright protection.
 I'll post examples of copyright in the news here from time to time, particularly newsworthy items that are too recent to have made into our casebook.

-- The Music Modernization Act has passed the House and is now being considered by the Senate.
-It purports to change the way musicians are compensated for having their works streamed over platforms like Spotify.
+- The Music Modernization Act has passed Congress.
+It changes the way musicians are compensated for having their works streamed over platforms like Spotify.
 People (especially musicians) have strong opinions about this!

 - A recent court decision holds that the famous civil rights era song "We Shall Overcome" is in the public domain, invalidating a claimed copyright on the song.
 The case brings up interesting points about when additions to material in the public domain can become copyrightable in themselves.
 Fun point: The same law firm that ended the copyright on "Happy Birthday" litigated this case as well.